 I do have some minor faults with the game, one being that it’s far, far too easy to die.
 It’s so easy that even your friendly ships can shoot you down, which was a terribly nice surprise right in the middle of that huge fight to save the starbase.
 I also think there could have been more upgrades for the ship – there are only a set amount.
 While you can keep “upgrading” your companions to have more and more, there are just so few actual upgrades for yourself – 3.
 And more bombs please!
 Bombs were the fastest (and practically only) way to destroy some of the larger enemies – without more it became a chore to take down just 1.
 It became a pain when there were multiple ones to blow up.

 Beyond those though I did enjoy the game.
 It’s got the indie charm, and aside from the minor drawbacks I listed, reddeathgames did a great job on this indie title and for a price of only 80 points I definitely recommend people pick it up.
-It’s got enough missions and a nice side activity to keep you interested, and it’s fun to play to boot.Note: The Solar Annihilation review was written based on the Xbox 360 version of the game provided by the publisher.
+It’s got enough missions and a nice side activity to keep you interested, and it’s fun to play to boot.Note: Solar Annihilation was reviewed on Xbox 360.
+A digital copy of the game provided by the publisher.